Please do not attend parkrun if you display any COVID-19 symptoms

 The course is run entirely on grassy downland - the ground is uneven and may be slippery in wet conditions.
 Trail shoes are preferred at all times.

 The course is not suitable for buggies or wheelchairs.

 The run starts at the southeast corner of Bevendean Down.
 The course is two and a bit clockwise laps following the perimeter of a large field with stunning views alternating across the Downs, towards the racecourse and over the city skyline out to sea with views to the Isle of Wight on clear days.

 It starts near the dew pond with an undulating section followed by a right turn up a reasonably steep hill.
 After a turn at the high point of the field, a long gentle descent passes back to the dew pond where the route turns right and undulates to the end of the lap.

 Runners or walkers with dogs on short leads are welcomed.
 We have been advised that there may be cattle grazing in this area from time to time, so please be vigilant.

 There are no facilities on the actual course.
 However, toilets, refreshments and a warm welcome are available at The Bevy which is approximately a three minute downhill walk from the start/finish point.

-Bus 49 passes very close to The Bevy.
+Bus: Bus 49 passes very close to The Bevy.
 Buses run approximately every 15 mins on Saturday mornings from Portslade, Hove, Central Brighton and Lewes Road/Brighton University.
-See the Brighton & Hove Bus website
+See the Brighton & Hove Bus website for information.

 From The Bevy, walk up the hill (Widdicombe Way), bear right by the shop and immediately cross the road and go up the steps, across the green and into the footpath (known locally as a ‘twitten’).
 Continue across the next road and continue up another twitten whereupon it will open out on Bevendean Downs near the start/finish point.